galaxyproteomics/metaquantome_mcp_analysis/galaxy_tutorial/tutorial.md

 ## Running the workflows

 Once the files have been imported, these will show up as items in our active history.
 We’re now going to run *Workflows* on the input data.
 The workflows follow the analyses in the command line tutorial (Supplementary Document 1 of the *Mol Cell Proteomics* manuscript).
+If you have trouble with any of the workflows, you can import the workflow result histories - for workflow 1, the history is called "metaQuantome workflow 1 results: most abundant taxa", and so on.

 ### Workflow 1: Most Abundant Taxa